-Ahead of two LSE Festival events on housing and urbanisation on Friday 23 February 2018 – ‘Lessons from Grenfell Tower’ and ‘Getting Ahead of the Curve: Addressing Housing Needs in Rapidly Developing Countries’ – Dr Aidan Mosselson (LSE Cities) recommends 7 key books on housing and urban development.
+Ahead of two LSE Festival events on housing and urbanisation on Friday 23 February 2018 – ‘Lessons from Grenfell Tower’ and ‘Getting Ahead of the Curve: Addressing Housing Needs in Rapidly Developing Countries’ – Dr Aidan Mosselson (LSE Cities) recommended 7 key books on housing and urban development.

 Affordable Housing in the Urban Global South: Seeking Sustainable Solutions.
 Jan Bredenoord, Paul Van Lindert and Peer Smets (eds).
 Routledge, 2014.